martinabiella/Piattaforma-formazione/replit.md

 ## Key Features

+**Step-Based Learning (New):**
+- **Sequential steps**: Modules contain ordered steps (topics) that users progress through sequentially
+- **Checkpoint questions**: Each step has a mandatory checkpoint question that gates access to the next step
+- **Progress tracking**: Users can review previously completed steps but cannot access future locked steps
+- **Combined scoring**: All checkpoint answers contribute to the final module score

 **Enhanced Learning Experience:**
 - **Block-based module content**: Modules use alternating text blocks and inline questions for progressive learning
 - **Inline questions**: Users answer questions while learning, contributing to their final score